Orchestrating the migration of Michigan Medicine's fragmented, Legacy system into a single, user-centered department intranet.

 The approach

-As a UX designer, I drove an intranet user-centered design, focusing on uncovering user mental models through research (surveys, card sorting, usability tests, focus groups) to build a new, intuitive Information Architecture from the ground up.
+As a UX designer, I drove an intranet user-centered design, focused on user mental models through research(surveys, card sorting, usability tests, focus groups) to deliver a sustainable and scalable system-hub for 150+ employees to manage 260,000 outpatients.

 THe outcome